 A number of deployments, such as [ZigBeeIP] specify no layer-3/RPL encryption or authentication and rely upon similiar security at layer-2.
-These networks are immune to outside wiretapping attacks, but are particularly vulnerable to passive (and active) attacks through compromises of nodes.
+These networks are immune to outside wiretapping attacks, but are vulnerable to passive (and active) routing attacks through compromises of nodes. (see Section 8.2).